nikosn4/Tasks_App/README.md

 - **Frontend:** React (Vite)

 - [Watch the demo video](task_app_rec.mp4)
-- if it doesnt run here you can find it in the main repository
+- if it doesnt run here, you can find it in the main repository

 Users can register/login and manage their own tasks (create, list, toggle complete, delete).